chenxingqiang/visualization_by_echo_state_network/README.md

 In this case, the clusters seem to lie on lines that are parallel to each other.

-### disturbed sine function value dataset
+### Disturbed sine function value dataset
 The following figures are the results for disturbed sine function value datasets.
-In both cases, the plots do not have exact clusters such as in the sine function value dataset.
+In both cases, the plots do not have exact clusters such as the sine function value dataset.

-1. The dimension of readout weight vector is 1
+* Case 1: The dimension of readout weight vector is 1

 ![dis_sine_1dim](https://github.com/kazu-riemann/visualization_by_echo_state_network/blob/images/dis_sine_1dim.png)

-2. The dimension of readout weight vector is 2
+* Case 2: The dimension of readout weight vector is 2

 ![dis_sine_2dim](https://github.com/kazu-riemann/visualization_by_echo_state_network/blob/images/dis_sine_2dim_without_reduction.png)